Betting Odds Explained & How to Calculate Payouts

 Keep in mind that bookies include a margin in their odds to minimize their risks and ensure they make a profit.
 That’s why the final odds for a match can often be different from the ones shown in advance.

-Types of Odds
+Types of Betting Odds

-There are several main types of odds:
+There are three main formats:

-Calculating Odds
+Calculating Betting Odds

 - European Odds (Decimal)

-Match | Real Madrid | Draw | Chelsea |
+| Match | Real Madrid | Draw | Chelsea |

-Odds (Decimal) | 1.9 | 3.5 | 4.33 |
+| Odds (Decimal) | 1.9 | 3.5 | 4.33 |

 For example, if you wager $100 on a 1.91 decimal odds, your potential payout would be $191 ($100 x 1.91), with $91 being the profit and $100 being the original stake.